Roger Hilsman: Kennedy administration

 On August 24, 1963, in the wake of raids against Buddhist pagodas across the country by Nhu's special forces, Hilsman, along with Forrestal and Harriman, drafted and sent Cable 243, an important message from the State Department to U.S. Ambassador Henry Cabot Lodge Jr. In South Vietnam.
 The message declared that Washington would no longer tolerate Nhu remaining in a position of power and ordered Lodge to pressure Diệm to remove his brother and that if Diệm refused, the United States would explore the possibility for alternative leadership in South Vietnam.
 The cable had the overall effect of giving tacit American approval for a coup against the regime.
 Hilsman was the point man for the cable – some contemporaries referred to it as the "Roger Hilsman cable" – as it was approved and sent while many higher-ranking officials were out of town, and each of the officials who were called to approve it did so because he thought some other official had approved it.
 The events surrounding the sending of the cable led to Kennedy's becoming quite upset over the disorganization within his government.
 The events have also long been criticized as at best an example of a bizarrely poor decisionmaking process and at worst a case in which a small group of secondary, anti-Diệm figures was able to circumvent normal procedures with a consequent harmful effect on the situation in Vietnam.

 On November 1, the 1963 South Vietnamese coup came.
 Although it was conducted by South Vietnamese generals, they had been encouraged by the United States and so there was shared responsibility.
-American decisionmakers did not want the coup to involve assassination of the current leaders, but by the next day, Diệm and brother had been arrested and assassinated.
+American decisionmakers did not want the coup to involve assassination of the current leaders, but by the next day, Diệm and his brother had been arrested and assassinated.
 The coup set off a period of political instability in South Vietnam that opened the door to more American involvement.

 Hilsman was one of the academics and intellectuals in the administration who were later grouped by the author David Halberstam in his book as The Best and the Brightest for the misguided foreign policy that they crafted and its disastrous consequences.
 Hilsman's role has been variously interpreted.
 Mark Moyar's 2006 book Triumph Forsaken: The Vietnam War, 1954–1965 paints Hilsman as one of the key Americans who shortsightedly and arrogantly pushed out Diệm when, Moyar says, the struggle against the communists was being won.
 Guenter Lewy portrays Hilsman as being "farsighted and correct" in his perspective from 1964 and on, while the scholar Howard Jones views the coup against Diệm that Hilsman acted in favor of as "a tragically misguided move."